Aboalfadl/HG531-Fix/README.md

 Fixing this issue is easy , i searched and i found a firmware of this router with the same model and simply you can go to the page of the upgrading the firmware and upgrade it :
 Maintenance > Device > Firmware Upgrade

+After upgrading your firmware everything will be as you left it but everything will be unlocked and the router will be totally yours.
+Nothing will change and if anything changed i offered a new password for the admin that may be change to in the downloadable file.

 ### Download

 URL : https://drive.google.com/file/d/1KCeQnylt9tRnHTfVtvT9MlWepUiw959d/view?usp=sharing